jentery/506/index.md

 ### Games and Fiction

-## Games

 If you're working on games and fiction, then following may be useful.

-Component of a game (drawn from the work of Walker White):
+Components of a game (drawn from the work of Walker White):
 * Engine (for physics, graphics, sound, and game dynamics)
 * Rules (framework or guidelines for action) and mechanics (the actions afforded)
 * Interface (for options, navigation, and menus)